Last updated: August 26, 2024

-Here is the Logic Pro X Benchmark project file to use.
+Here is the Logic Pro Benchmark project file to use.
 Just download it, run it, and see how many tracks you can get to play without having the “System overload” window show up.

 Make sure that you’re running 1024 Samples and that you’re choosing the max cores that your computer is supporting (see picture below).

-To see the CPU performance, close all other apps you currently have running on your computer besides Logic Pro X and open the Activity Monitor app.
+To see the CPU performance, close all other apps you currently have running on your computer besides Logic Pro and open the Activity Monitor app.

 Here are two more tests, the Alchemy Test and the Diva test.
-Both of these tests are intended to run on Logic Pro X and it’s the same principle as the test above.
+Both of these tests are intended to run on Logic Pro and it’s the same principle as the test above.
 If you can, duplicate as many tracks (with the midi-regions) as you can.
 The more tracks that can be played at the same time, the better.

 Mac Computer | # of Test Tracks |